Launching new

 in this article

-Product photography can affect all KPIs of an e-commerce store: average check, return rate, retorn on investment, click-through rate, cost-per-click, customer lifetime value, etc. 75% of online shoppers rely on product photos as a primary factor in making purchasing decisions.
+Product photography can affect all KPIs of an e-commerce store: average check, Return rate, ROI, CTR, CPC, customer LTV, etc. 75% of online shoppers rely on product photos as a primary factor in making purchasing decisions.

 The math is simple: if you underestimate the power of professional product photography, you may be stuck forever trying to figure out why nobody buys your products.
 If you pay attention to the e-commerce product visuals, clients will convert more often, returns will be less frequent, the abandonment rate will go down, and your income will likely increase.